 Gentle Ways to Get Rid of That "Thrift Shop" Smell From Vintage Clothing

 You know that smell that fills vintage thrift shops and lingers on the clothing even after you've had it in your home for well over a week?
-It may be enough to prevent you from buying vintage clothes all together, especially if it's an item that must be dry cleaned and you don't want to cough up extra bucks.
-At CutandChicVintage, we love and care for each and every one of our hand-picked vintage finds and believe that gentle and natural cleaning methods is the best way to preserve your precious vintage finds.
-Here are three gentle ways that we've found effectively eliminates that "thrift store smell".
+It may be enough to prevent you from buying vintage clothes altogether, especially if it's an item that must be dry cleaned and you don't want to cough up extra bucks.
+Here are three gentle ways that effectively eliminate that "thrift store smell."

 Tip No. 1: Use Distilled White Vinegar

 Vinegar is a great, natural household cleaner and a gentle disinfectant.
 There are two ways you can use distilled white vinegar to get rid of musty smells and b.o. on vintage clothing.

 One way is to pour some vinegar into a small bowl and let it sit in a small room with your vintage garment hanging over it.
 If you can find a smaller, airtight space where the vinegar doesn't touch the garment, even better.
 Let it stay for a night or two.
 The vinegar should absorb the smell.
 If the scent of vinegar lingers, air out the garment by opening a window.

 Another way is to directly spray and saturate the garment with vinegar.
 This is best on more stubborn odors.
 Open a window and let the garment air out.
 As the vinegar evaporates it takes the smell with it.
 Don't worry your garment won't smell like vinegar either.

 A little side note to remember: If you plan on airing out your vintage clothing outside after trying any of these methods, it's important to keep in mind that direct sunlight fades color out of garments.